 What are the different types of mortgages available to borrowers?

-A mortgage is a loan used to purchase a home.
+A mortgage is a loan used to buy a home.
 There are many different types of mortgages available to borrowers, and each type has its own unique features.
 Some of the most common types of mortgage loans include fixed-rate mortgages, adjustable-rate mortgages, and government-backed loans.
 Fixed-rate mortgages offer borrowers the stability of an interest rate that will remain the same for the entire term of the loan.
 A fixed interest rate can help homeowners plan for the long term.
 Adjustable-rate mortgages typically have lower interest rates than fixed-rate mortgages, but the interest rate can change over time depending on market conditions.
-In times of fluctuating interest rates, these home loans can result in a more variable monthly mortgage payment.
+In times of changing interest rates, these home loans can result in a more variable monthly mortgage payment.

 Government-backed loans, such as FHA loans and VA loans, are available to borrowers who may not qualify for a conventional mortgage.
 Each type of mortgage has its own advantages and disadvantages, so it’s important to compare all of your options before choosing a loan.

-Fixed-rate mortgages
+Fixed-rate Mortgages

 There are many different types of mortgages available, but one of the most popular is the fixed-rate mortgage.
-As the name suggests, a fixed-rate mortgage has an interest rate that stays the same for the entire duration of the loan.
+As the name suggests, a fixed-rate mortgage has an interest rate that stays the same for the entire period of the loan.
 This can be beneficial for borrowers who want the stability of knowing their monthly payments will never increase.

 Popular fixed-rate mortgage loans have terms of 15 or 30 years.
 Borrowers who choose a 15-year term will have higher monthly payments, but they will also pay less interest over the life of the loan.
 Fixed-rate mortgages are typically offered by banks and credit unions, but they can also be found through some government programs (see below).